zelein/jsondiffpatch/docs/formatters.md

   document.getElementBy('the-diff').innerHTML = jsondiffpatch.formatters.html.format(delta, left);

-  // Also you can dinamically show/hide unchanged values jsondiffpatch.formatters.html.showUnchanged();
+  // Also you can dynamically show/hide unchanged values jsondiffpatch.formatters.html.showUnchanged();
   jsondiffpatch.formatters.html.hideUnchanged();
   // these will also adjust array move arrows (SVG), which is useful if something alters the html layout